Catholic resistance to Nazi Germany: Priests of Dachau

 Conditions varied for prisoners in the camp.
 The Nazis introduced a racial hierarchy – keeping Poles in harsh conditions, while favouring German priests.
 Many Polish priests simply died of the cold, not given sufficient clothing.
 A large number were killed in horrific Nazi medical experiments.
 Several Poles were killed via the "invalid trains" sent out from the camp, others were murdered in the camp and given bogus death certificates.
 Some died of cruel punishment for misdemeanors – murdered by beatings or worked to death.

 Religious activity outside the chapel was totally forbidden.
 Priests would secretly take confessions and distribute the Eucharist among other prisoners.

 Amid the Nazi persecution of the Tirolian Catholics, Otto Neururer, a parish priest was sent to Dachau for "slander to the detriment of German marriage", after he advised a girl against marrying the friend of a senior Nazi.
 After agreeing to perform a forbidden baptism at Buchenwald, Neururer was sent to the punishment block, where he was murdered by being hanged upside down on 30 May 1940.
 This was reportedly conducted at the orders of the sadistic SS Hauptscharführer Martin Sommer – the "Hangman of Buchenwald".
 He was the first priest murdered in the concentration camps.

 Among the priest-martyrs killed at Dachau were many of the 108 Polish Martyrs of World War II.Gerhard Hirschfelder died of hunger and illness in 1942.
 Titus Brandsma, a Dutch Carmelite, was murdered by a lethal injection in 1942.
 The Nazis murdered Alois Andritzki, a German priest, by lethal injection in 1943.
 Engelmar Unzeitig, a Czech priest died of typhoid in 1945.
 Giuseppe Girotti died at the camp in April 1945.

 In December 1944, Karl Leisner, a deacon from Munster who was dying of tuberculosis received his ordination at Dachau.
 Leisner had been active in the Christian Youth Movement under Bishop von Galen, bringing him to the attention of the Gestapo.
 His fellow prisoner Gabriel Piguet, the Bishop of Clermont-Ferrand presided at the secret ceremony.
 Leisner died soon after the liberation of the camp.

 Among other notable Catholic clerics sent to Dachau were: Jean Bernard of Luxembourg, Hilary Paweł Januszewski (d.1945), Lawrence Wnuk, Ignacy Jeż and Adam Kozłowiecki of Poland; Josef Lenzel, August Froehlich, Georg Häfner and Bernhard Heinzmann of Germany.
-Following the war, the Mortal Agony of Christ Chapel and a Carmelite Convent were built at Dachau in commemoration.
+Following the war, the Mortal Agony of Christ Chapel and a convent for Carmelite nuns were built at Dachau in commemoration.